Table of contents

 Chancellor Rachel Reeves has committed to holding only one major fiscal event per year (specifically the Autumn Budget).

 Therefore, there will not be a separate Spring Budget in 2025.
-Instead, the Chancellor will deliver a Spring Statement (also known as the Spring Forecast) to update Parliament on the current economic outlook for the UK, along with fiscal policies.
+Instead, the Chancellor delivered the Spring Statement (also known as the Spring Forecast) on Wednesday, 26 March 2025, where she updated Parliament on the current economic outlook for the UK, along with fiscal policies.

 What does “Budget” mean?